 To find the IP address of the machine that is running Unbound, we use:

 As a prerequisite for the next step, we need to configure our Unbound instance to be reachable from devices other than only the machine on which the Unbound is running.
-Unbound is a highly capable resolver, and as such has many options which can be set; the full example config is almost 1200 lines long, but we’ll need but a fraction of these settings.
-(If you are interested, all configurables are documented in the extensive manual page of unbound.conf).
+Unbound is a highly capable resolver, and as such has many options which can be set; the full example configuration file is almost 1200 lines long, but we’ll need but a fraction of these settings.
+(If you are interested, all configuration options are documented in the extensive manual page of unbound.conf(5)).

 If you open this for the first time it looks very empty.
 It is still usable as a resolver for one machine, as this is how the Unbound defaults are configured.
 It’s not, however, enough for our purposes, so we will add the minimal configuration options needed.

-The options that we add to the current config file to make it a “minimal usable config” are as follows.
+The options that we add to the current configuration file to make it a “minimal usable configuration” are as follows.
 Note that the IPv6 options are commented out, but we recommend to uncomment them if your router and network supports it.

 192.168.0.2) fall within the

-To prepare our config we are going to modify the existing config in
+To prepare our configuration we are going to modify the existing configuration in